leonardoemanuele/web-data-visualization-p5/README.md

-Certainly!
-Here's the full document with the integrated visualizations section:

----

 # Web Data Visualization Project - University of London

 This project focuses on visualizing data related to energy consumption, attitudes towards climate change, and CO2 emissions.
 It includes various visualizations to help users gain insights into these important environmental aspects.